 Spontaneous Pneumothorax in Dogs

-The VRH veterinary surgery department performed a left intercostal thoracotomy which discovered a large, air-lled bulla on the cranial margin of the cranial portion of the left cranial lung lobe.
-The bulla lled with inspiration and a defect, approximately 3mm in length was leaking oxygen and ventilated anaesthetic gases.
+The VRH veterinary surgery department performed a left intercostal thoracotomy which discovered a large, air-filled bulla on the cranial margin of the cranial portion of the left cranial lung lobe.
+The bulla filled with inspiration and a defect, approximately 3mm in length was leaking oxygen and ventilated anaesthetic gases.
 Partial lung lobectomy was performed, the thoracostomy tube was retained and the thorax closed routinely.
-The dog recovered well and was discharged on the second post-operative day.
+The dog recovered well and was discharged on the second postoperative day.

-Pre-operative imaging is particularly valuable as it not only allows a provisional diagnosis but it also directs the surgical approach.
-Cysts or bullae may be identified on radiographs but radiography is signicantly less sensitive than CT in identifying lesions.
-In one study, 4 of 17 lesions were identied radiographically, compared with 13/17 using CT.
+Pre-operative imaging is particularly valuable as it not only allows a provisional diagnosis, but it also directs the surgical approach.
+Cysts or bullae may be identified on radiographs, but radiography is significantly less sensitive than CT in identifying lesions.
+In one study, 4 of 17 lesions were identified radiographically, compared with 13/17 using a CT scanner.

-The prognosis with bullous emphysema for example, is guarded to poor, as the bullae are often numerous and continue to develop post-operatively.
+The prognosis with bullous emphysema, for example, is guarded to poor, as the bullae are often numerous and continue to develop post-operatively.
 The prognosis after excision of solitary lesions is generally good, although follow-up thoracic imaging at regular intervals has been recommended to monitor for recurrence.

-A number of surgical approaches may be taken to the thorax to excise cysts and bullae.
+Such as in the patient example above, several surgical approaches may be taken to the thorax to excise cysts and bullae.
 Intercostal thoracotomy is effective for single or localised lesions, but for more extensive or bilateral disease, a median sternotomy may be necessary.
 Alternatively, thoracoscopy has been reported for partial lung lobectomy to address multiple lesions.